isacikgoz/migration-assist/README.md

   migration-assist [command]

 Available Commands:
-  gen-pgloader-config Generates a pgLoader configuration from DSN values source-check        Checks the MySQL database schema whether it is ready for the migration target-check        Checks the Postgres database schema whether it is ready for the migration
+  pgloader      Generates a pgLoader configuration from DSN values mysql         Checks the MySQL database schema whether it is ready for the migration postgres      Checks the Postgres database schema whether it is ready for the migration
 ```

 The tool provides 3 utility commands to smooth the migration process